img

 Take over-the-counter pain medications.

-Although with proper treatment, a UTI can be cleared up in a matter of days, it can feel like forever with the pain that comes with it.
-Thankfully, there are some over-the-counter medications you can take to relieve much of the pain and discomfort.
+Although with proper treatment a UTI can clear up in a matter of days, it can feel like forever with the pain.
+Thankfully, there are some over-the-counter medications you can take to relieve pain and discomfort.
 Speak to your pharmacist about the range of pain relief they can offer and how to choose the best one for you.

 Use a heating pad